TillMeineke/ML_Zoomcamp2024_hw/NYTaxiForecast/README.md

 - `README.md` with
   - [x] Description of the problem
-    - [ ] 0 points: Problem is not described
     - [x] 1 point: Problem is described in README birefly without much details
     - [ ] 2 points: Problem is described in README with enough context, so it's clear what the problem is and how the solution will be used
   - [ ] Instructions on how to run the project